 Features

-- WASM Sandbox: Untrusted tools run in isolated WebAssembly containers with explicit capability-based permissions for HTTP access, secret access, and tool invocation.
+- WASM Sandbox: Untrusted code runs in isolated WebAssembly containers.
+Permissions cover HTTP access, stored secrets, and tool calls.

 - Endpoint Allowlisting: HTTP requests from tools are restricted to explicitly approved hosts and URL paths.

-- Multi-Channel Access: IronClaw accepts input via REPL, HTTP webhooks, WASM-compiled channels (Telegram, Slack), and a browser-based web gateway with SSE/WebSocket streaming.
+- Multi-Channel Access: You can reach IronClaw through the REPL, HTTP webhooks, WASM channels such as Telegram and Slack, or a web gateway with SSE and WebSocket streaming.

-- Dynamic Tool Building: You describe a capability in plain language and IronClaw builds it as a WASM tool on the fly.
+- Dynamic Tool Building: Describe a capability in plain language, and IronClaw builds a WASM tool for it.

-- MCP Protocol: IronClaw connects to Model Context Protocol servers to extend its capabilities.
+- MCP Protocol: IronClaw connects to Model Context Protocol servers for extra capabilities.

-- Plugin Architecture: New WASM tools and channels can be added without restarting the agent.
+- Plugin Architecture: You can add WASM tools and channels without restarting the agent.

-- Workspace Filesystem: Notes, logs, and context are stored in a flexible path-based structure inside your local PostgreSQL database.
+- Workspace Filesystem: The local PostgreSQL database keeps notes, logs, and context in a path-based structure.

-- Identity Files: Personality and preference settings persist consistently across sessions.
+- Identity Files: Identity files retain personality and preference settings across sessions.

 | Feature | OpenClaw | IronClaw |